How To Observe Saturn with a Telescope

 The moons will appear as pinpoints of light and are difficult to distinguish from stars.
 By using a smartphone app or a planetarium program you can see where the larger moons will be located in order to pick them out against the star background.
 And be aware that they move, orbiting Saturn, just as our moon orbits the Earth.
 So use the apps to see where they will be found tonight.

-Yellow-green, #11 can help to enhance the view of the Cassini division.
 Orange, #21 can help bring out the bands at the poles.
 Filters #23, red, #29 dark red, #38 dark blue, #56 LIght Green, #58, green, #80a and #82a, blue, can each help to enhance the cloud bands.
 If you have a set of color filters, experiment to see if you feel they help you.
+Don’t expect dramatic changes based on the use of filters.
+Each filter may bring up a particular detail.
+It takes time and practice to make use of filters and see what they reveal.

 Also, be aware that filters, by nature, absorb light, passing only some wavelengths to your eye.
 As a result, filters will darken the image.
-If you are using a fairly small telescope, say less than 120 mm in aperture, you may find that the benefit of certain filters may be overshadowed by the darkening of the image.
+If you are using a fairly small telescope, say less than 120 mm in aperture, you may find that the benefit of certain filters is overshadowed by the darkening of the image.
 Time and experimentation will help you discover which filters work best for you.